dementati/shard/readme.md

 Go to https://cmake.org/download/#latest and download and install the latest stable release.
 If you're on a Unix-based system, you might wanna use a package manager.
 If you're on Windows, you can install it through Cygwin.

-## Install Google Testing Framework and Google Mock
+## Optional: Install Google Testing Framework and Google Mock

-Google Test comes bundled with Google Mock
+Google Test comes bundled with Google Mock.
+This is only required if you want to build the tests.

 1. Download the latest release of gmock from https://code.google.com/p/googlemock/downloads/list
 2. Unzip it to a directory of your choice